gathrean/comp1510/README.md

 # comp1510 - Programming Methods 1

-All of my work learning Java in COMP 1510 in BCIT.
+Repo for all of my work studying Java in the COMP 1510 course in BCIT.
+I have provided READMEs inside of Assignment and Lab folders that contains a summary and what I learned in that project.